Care

 Wood is wonderful to interact with.
 It's an organic material, like we are, so it requires some upkeep, like we do.
 If we think of clamshells like our own teeth, then we think of wood being like our own skin.
 Skin will be damaged by the sun, or become rough in our old age.
 We don't like our skin to be too wet or too dry for a long time.

-Our floor boards come from Japan, where it is very humid, so if you do not live in a humid climate then please read to the end of these instructions for using oil and wax to treat the wood.
+Our floor boards come from Japan, where it is very humid, so if you do not live in a humid climate then please read to the end of these instructions.
+We'll have tips for unboxing, and using oil and wax to treat the wood.

 Humidity is a huge consideration for wood - too much leads to mold, and too little leads to desiccation.
 Wood will change shape as it gains or loses water, so our first goal is to minimize any change in the wood's moisture level.
-The second goal is to recognize that change may happen, but to make sure that it occurs evenly across the entire piece of wood.
-We can best prepare for these changes by sealing the open pores in the endgrain, where moisture can enter and exit more easily.
+The second goal is to recognize that change may happen, but to make sure that it occurs slowly and evenly across the entire piece of wood.
+We can best prepare the wood for these changes by sealing the open pores (especially endgrain), where moisture can enter and exit.

 Wood shrinks as it dries, so drying wood has a higher tendency to develop cracks - this is why firewood is much easier to chop once it has dried.
 Be mindful not to store items where there is a wind or draft that can dry them out.
 Also, always keep your board & bowls away from direct sun or heat to avoid warping.

 Generally you should clean wood with a dry cloth.
 That may be all you need!
 Old wax may appear white on the board, and this is a good sign.
-In the image above, a new layer of wax is being applied from the left and you can see the dusty white of old wax on the right.
-This was a fairly thin layer that was easily incorporated into the new layer of wax, and didn't seem to interfere with the penetration of oil into the wood.
+In the image above, a new layer of wax is being applied (from the left) and you can see the dusty white of old wax on the right.
+This was a fairly thin layer that was easily incorporated into the new paste wax, and it didn't seem to interfere with the penetration of oil into the wood.

-Remember to clean before treating, so that you aren't sealing in dirt or mold.
+Remember to clean the wood before treating, so that you aren't sealing in dirt or mold.
 Some stains may simply not come out of the wood itself, and may be water marks.
 If a deeper cleaning is needed, always test a small, inconspicuous area first, such as the inside of a bowl or the underside of the board.
-Tough stains might need a solvent, like a citrus oil, or something stronger like Barkeeper’s Friend (this is oxalic acid, and it requires its own safety precautions, like using a respirator/mask).
+Tough stains or mildew might require a solvent, like a citrus oil - if using something stronger like Barkeeper’s Friend (oxalic acid) please use a mask/respirator and follow any instructions on the product label.

 ALERT: the grid of some traditional gobans were made with Urushi lacquer.
-Urushi oil is the same product produced by the Poison Ivy family.
+Urushi oil is a product with relatives in the Poison Ivy family.
 Use non-latex gloves and a respirator, especially if using a product that can thin Urushi lacquer, like Turpentine or Camphor oil or Kerosene.

-Please note that I do not subscribe to the traditional wood finishes that Japanese manufacturers use, as my climate (and goals for refurbishing) are quite different.
+Please note that I am an amateur.
+I do not subscribe to the traditional wood finishes that Japanese manufacturers use, as my climate (and goals for refurbishing) are quite different.
 If you are looking for an authentic how-to, I'd suggest Mr. Kuroki's youtube channel as a good jumping off point.

 In my opinion, treating wood is essential to taking care of it.
 Just like we use lotion to treat our skin, wood benefits from oil and wax.
 Oil penetrates the wood (provided that there isn't some coating in the way), and wax creates a surface barrier on the wood to keep away dust, debris, scratches, and insects.
-These barriers also help the wood maintain its internal moisture level.
-This method will generally not produce as shiny a result as varnish or lacquer, but will certainly help the bowls last longer.
+These barriers also help the wood maintain a consistent moisture level.
+This method will generally not produce a shiny result like varnish or lacquer, but will certainly help the bowls last longer.
 The polymerization of linseed oil, for example, will lend strength to the wood that will help keep it intact in case of an accident.

 If you need to do some wood-care, read to the end of my instructions before diving in.
 You may also want to visit a woodworking website or two - there are dozens of YouTube tutorials you can watch to familiarize yourself with the basics.